rpuntaie/blog/information_time_energy.rst

 With variational `Calculus of variations`_ the minimum can be found.

-Minimizing `J=∫Ldt` one gets the Euler-Lagrange equation.
+Minimizing `J=∫Ldt` one gets the Euler-Lagrange equation or the Hamilton Equation (further down).

+In general equations of motion (eom) produce the proper time and information `I` of the system (on-shell).
+Else we would count things twice that actually are one time step (off-shell).

 .. math::